French Country Recipe Box

 1. Paint a plain, hinged wooden box with red spray paint and let it dry.
 Roll the wooden knob in the black craft inkpad and let it dry.

-2. Randomly stamp Parisian stamps on the dress pattern with black ink (figure A).
+2. Randomly stamp Parisian stamps on the dress pattern with black ink.

 5. Hot-glue the metallic button to the inside of the flower.
-Hot-glue the silk flower to the front of the box (figure D).
+Hot-glue the silk flower to the front of the box.
 This completes the outside of the box.